Red Hat Insights Remediations Guide

 Procedure

-1. Navigate to Automation Toolkit > Remediations.
-The page displays a list of remediation playbooks.
+1. Navigate to Automation Toolkit > Remediation Plans.

 To monitor the status of a playbook in the Satellite web UI, see Monitoring Remote Jobs in the Red Hat Satellite Managing Hosts guide.

-After you create a remediation playbook, you can download and run the playbook using your organization’s Ansible workflow, or execute the playbook on remote systems from the Insights for Red Hat Enterprise Linux application.
+After you create a remediation plan, you can download and run the generated playbook by using your organization’s Ansible Automation Platform (AAP) workflow, or you can execute the playbook on remote systems from the Insights for Red Hat Enterprise Linux application.

 Prerequisites

-• You must be logged in to the Red Hat Hybrid Cloud Console.
+• You can log on to the Red Hat Hybrid Cloud Console.

-• You must be a member of a User Access group with the Remediations administrator role.
+• Your user account is a member of a User Access group with the Remediations administrator role, as outlined earlier in this section.

 Procedure

-You can also remediate using the Satellite User Interface.
+You can also remediate using the Satellite UI.

 Prerequisites